-The manager of an investment or other asset.
-Generally a company or institution that manages a customer's wealth according to the terms of a contract giving decision-making authority wholly or partly to the asset manager.
+AIFM regulatory framework Alternative Investment Fund Manager (AIFM), regulatory framework for institution that manages a customer's wealth according to the terms of a contract giving decision-making authority wholly or partly to the asset manager.
 In Finland, asset managers must be licensed to operate, and asset management services are usually provided by banks, investment firms and fund management companies.